greenm01/vb4x/docs/vb4x_specs.md

 The map takes inspiration from VBAM, and the 1st or 2nd edition campaign guides may be used to spawn a random map.
 The method is briefly explained below.

 The center of the map is a special hub occupied by the last holdouts of the former imperial Empire.
 This system is heavily guarded by fighter squadrons and the home planet and is similarly fortified against invasion.
-The former Emperor has no offensive Naval assets to speak off, which were scuttled by their crews at the height of the collapse.
+The former Emperor has no offensive forces to speak of, which were scuttled by their crews at the height of the collapse.
 This is prime territory ripe for the taking.
 He who controls the hub holds great strategic power.

 Solar systems have special traits and are procedural generated.
 Some are rocky atmospheric planets similar to earth and prime for colonization, the former occupants nuked by the mad imperial emperor.
 Others host rocky barren planets with little to no atmosphere that require terraforming before settlement.
 The remaining solar systems are filled with gas giants, hostile moons, and asteroids belts that are only only good for hosting bases and mining operations.